SUBMISSION GRAPPLING AT THE ARENA®

 We’re also the San Diego headquarters for Baret Submissions.
 This is a new US based Jiu Jitsu association headed by the legendary Baret Yoshida.
 Master Baret is famed for his No Gi Jiu Jitsu competition history, starting with his epic battle with Royler Gracie at the ADCC’s in 1999.

-Master Baret teaches all of our intermediate / advanced classes.
+Master Baret teaches all of our intermediate / advanced classes in our San Diego school.
 These No Gi classes build on each other, while introducing competition tested techniques that are continuously evaluated for high percentage competition success.

-As with our other programs, our No Gi training interest is real world application, whether on the street or on the mat.
+As with our other programs, our Submission Wrestling training in our San Diego school is focused on real world application, whether on the street or on the mat.
 We constantly put this training to the test, with a major focus on competition training.
 This has allowed us to develop an outstanding Jiu Jitsu team that successfully competes at the highest level in both Gi and No Gi Jitsu.

-One of our key differentiators are our 4 major BJJ training camps we hold every year, as well as mini-camps for local tournaments.
-We spend half the year preparing for these tournaments and dedicate a large amount of training resources to increase our students’ competition success.
+One of our key differentiators are the training camps we hold every year in San Diego.
+We dedicate a large amount of resources on creating the best training camps possible to increase our students’ grappling success.

 Our Intermediate and Advanced Submission Grappling classes are taught by Master Baret Yoshida, a 2x IBBJF No Gi Jiu Jitsu World Champion.
 He’s also a 10x ADCC Submission Wrestling competitor (only man in history to do this) and 3x ADCC medalist.
 Known as “The Finisher”, Master Baret is widely regarded as one of the best submission artists in the world.